I’m a Graduate Student at Carnegie Mellon’s School of Computer Science where I study Software Engineering.

 Bridging the gap between engineering and sales at PushCrew, reducing API consumption costs and increasing leads.

-I’ve spent significant time learning from and contributing to Open Source Software.
-It’s some of the best time I’ve invested and have had amazing opportunities come my way only because of open source.
+I’ve spent significant time contributing to open source software.
+It’s one of the best things I’ve done and have had amazing opportunities come my way as a result.

-My GitHub hosts most of the code I write, projects I’ve built and contributed to.
+My GitHub hosts all of the code I write.

 OpenMRS - Google Summer of Code 2016, Open Source Developer

-I was awarded the ‘OpenMRS volunteer of the month’ award in June 2017 where I spoke about my OpenMRS and GSoC journey being the defining point in my life.
-I was invited to visit Google California for the GCI summit on account of my mentorship and contributions to OpenMRS and Google Open Source.
+I was humbled to be awarded the ‘OpenMRS volunteer of the month’ award in June 2017 and wrote about my OpenMRS and GSoC journey being the defining point for me.
+I was consequently invited to visit the Google HQ in California for the GCI summit.

-I handle writing code, setting up infrastructure, finding contributors, planning sprints and making sure we follow best practices in general.
+I drove development, built the platform API, setup infrastructure and recruited contributors among other things.
 There’s a lot you learn working with a co-founder and running an open source community like a startup, just with no funds!

 IIT Bombay - Research Intern